 Notes

-- Bone-in chops are juicier, but I often use boneless pork chops, especially when they go on sale, and they are delicious, too.
+- Bone-in chops are juicier, but I often use boneless ones, especially when they go on sale, and they are delicious, too.
 This recipe works equally well with both.

-- Make sure you don't overcook the chops.
+- Don't overcook the chops.
 Ten minutes at 400°F, after a quick sear on both sides, should be perfect for a standard, 1-inch thick chop.
 When overcooked, pork chops can become dry and tough.
 The two-step method of searing them first and then finishing them in the oven works well to keep them nice and juicy.
-According to the USDA, whole cuts of pork can be cooked to medium doneness (145°F with a 3-minute rest period), meaning they can be slightly rosy.
+According to the USDA, whole cuts of pork can be cooked to medium doneness (145°F with a 3-minute rest period), meaning they can be slightly pink.

-- You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
+- You can keep the leftovers in an airtight container in the fridge for 3-4 days.
 They quickly dry out when reheated, so reheat them gently, covered, in the microwave at 50% power.
 Start with 30 seconds per chop on each side, and continue until they are heated through.

 Nutrition per Serving